-- Unemployment has returned to near its pre-Great Recession level. - The job vacancy rate is at its highest since data have been collected. - The labor force participation of men and women ages 20-54 has fallen, so that in 2016 the labor force has six million fewer people than were expected in 2000. - Real earnings of the average and median full-time worker have risen. - Women's wages have risen relative to those of men but remain somewhat lower.
+- Unemployment has gone below its pre-Great Recession level. - The job vacancy rate is at its highest since data have been collected and now exceeds the hire rate. - The labor force participation of men and women aged 20-54 has fallen, so that in 2018 the labor force has six million fewer people than were expected in 2000. - Real earnings of the average and median-earning full-time worker have risen. - Women's wages have risen relative to those of men but remain somewhat below men's.